Alu Alkhanov: Biography

+Presidency

 On 1 June 2006, Alkhanov said he would prefer his republic be governed by Sharia law and suggested adapting the Islamic code.

-He is widely seen to be in conflict with Ramzan Kadyrov, a former rebel fighter and Chechen Republic's Prime Minister with presidential ambitions.
-Kadyrov eventually replaced Alkhanov as President in February 2007, following by placing his own people in all the leading positions.
+He was widely seen to be in conflict with Chechen prime minister Ramzan Kadyrov, a former rebel fighter with presidential ambitions.
+Kadyrov eventually replaced Alkhanov as president in February 2007, following by placing his own people in all the leading positions.